oskarscot/job-listing-site/README.md

 http://localhost:8080/api/v1/listing/62dc2b65ea85f94e8fc33860
 ```

-Response is just 202 Accepted if successful or error otherwise.
+Response is just 202 Accepted if successful or 404 not found otherwise.

 Adding a job listing:
 ```